Ttesori/td-site/src/blog/2025-social-media-graphics-simple-dos-and-don’ts.md

 #### 5 More Templates Available!

-**Want the full set,** which includes templates for events, sales, fundraisers, stories, and celebrations?
+**Want the full set,** which includes fully editable templates for events, sales, fundraisers, stories, and celebrations?

 🐧 You’ll find them waiting in **Ty’s Little Free Library**, free when you join my cozy little creative community. *(No spam, just helpful tools and occasional updates)*